MillerBrainObservatory/mbo_utilities/README.md

 ```

 To utilize the GPU, you will need CUDA and an appropriate [cupy](https://docs.cupy.dev/en/stable/install.html) installation.

+By default, cupy for `CUDA 12.x` is installed.

 Check which version of CUDA you have with `nvcc --version`.